A Complete Guide to PPC Ad Formats

 Text Ads

 Ah, the bread and butter of PPC!
-Our dear text ads – with two headlines and one 90-character description.
+Our dear text ads – with two or three 30-character headlines and one or two 90-character description lines.

-Google and Bing both did away with the old version of standard text ads recently, and now we’re seeing larger text ads with a more varied alignment of extensions than we’d seen in years past.
+Google and Microsoft both did away with the old version of standard text ads recently, and now we’re seeing larger text ads with a more varied alignment of extensions than we’d seen in years past.

 Ads usually fire with the two headlines side by side, with a description line and ad extensions below.
+But, the ads have grown over the years, and occasionally show all three headlines and descriptions at once.

-Sometimes ads will serve with a third “headline,” most often comprised of the URL itself.
+Sometimes ads will serve with a third “headline,” comprised of the URL itself.
 The URL in the headline can read a bit weird, so you have the option to disable if you wish.

 However, we know how Google loves to experiment: we’re starting to see ads smoosh together with ads to form one mega-ad.

 Sometimes the combinations are coherent, sometimes not, but it’s the new normal and something advertisers will have to get used to!

-Responsive Text Ads (public beta)
+Responsive Search Ads

 These aren’t so much a variation on text ads, but more an automated method of powering them.

-Aesthetically, they share the same appearance as “normal” text ads – there’ve been rumors that the ads are capable of showing three headlines; while possible, it’s highly unlikely to happen more than a fraction of the time.
+Aesthetically, they share the same appearance as “normal” text ads – they usually show two headlines and one description.

+However, much like text ads, occasionally you’ll see three headlines and two descriptions at the same time.

-Advertisers upload a variety of headlines and description lines, and Google will shuffle them based on best-expected performance.
+Advertisers upload a variety of headlines and description lines, and Google will shuffle them based on the best expected performance.

-It’s recommended to include at least three headline variations and two description variations, but you’re able to include up to 15 headlines and four descriptions.
+It’s recommended to include at least three headline variations and two description variations (the same as regular text ads), but you’re able to include up to 15 headlines and four descriptions.

 Make sure the variables you use will make sense no matter the order they serve in.